G4YSS:G/SP-001 Kinder - My Achilles Heel

 Above: GMRT - Glossop Mountain Rescue Team arrive in quick time

-Above: Alan (left) one of GMRT’s First Aider’s attended to me and filled out a form
+Above: Alan (left) one of GMRT’s First Aider’s attended to me and a form was filled in.

 Above: Pneumatic splint looking ‘south’